The CW Daytime

-The CW Daytime is the former unofficial branding for an afternoon programming block that was broadcast on The CW.
+The CW Daytime was the unofficial branding for an afternoon programming block that was broadcast on The CW.
 It was originally branded as Daytime WB, which aired on one of its predecessors, The WB, from January 2, 2006 to September 15, 2006.
-The CW programmed the block from September 17, 2006 until September 3, 2021.
+The CW programmed the block from September 18, 2006 until September 3, 2021.

 Officially, the network preferred affiliates to air the program featured from 3:00 p.m. to 4:00 p.m. in each time zone, though some affiliates aired it in differing timeslots, mainly stations with much more successful afternoon schedules with other programming which found The CW's hour stunted their ratings.
 The CW Plus stations in the Central and Mountain Time Zones also aired the show an hour earlier or later, depending on the local time zone.

 In the fall of 2021, The CW expanded to a seven-night-a-week schedule with the addition of two hours on Saturday evenings.
 In exchange, the network returned the weekday hour of programming to its affiliates, ending a combined 26-year commitment between The WB and The CW to daytime programming.

 History

 Origins

 The CW Daytime originated as a block on The WB called Daytime WB, which launched on January 2, 2006.
-The block's creation traces back to the former holder of its timeslot, Kids' WB, which began sharing several of its programs with the animation-oriented Cartoon Network following the Turner Broadcasting System's 1996 merger with WBD.
+The block's creation traces back to the former holder of its timeslot, Kids' WB, which began sharing several of its programs with the animation-oriented Cartoon Network following the Turner Broadcasting System's 1996 merger with Time Warner.
 Cartoon Network soon began to compete in-house with their Toonami block, and later, Miguzi in 2004.
-Additional competition in the afternoon timeslot from Paramount's Nickelodeon and Disney Channel soon pushed out Kids' WB's prime broadcast competitor, Fox Kids, from weekdays, and the complications of broadcast regulations on children's programming soon had netlet stations pushing for different options to retain advertising revenue, including from The WB.
+Additional competition in the afternoon timeslot from Viacom's Nickelodeon and Disney Channel soon pushed out Kids' WB's prime broadcast competitor, Fox Kids, from weekdays, and the complications of broadcast regulations on children's programming soon had netlet stations pushing for different options to retain advertising revenue, including from The WB.
 This mainly included broad-appeal programming such as talk shows and sitcom reruns, and The WB's affiliate base began agitating to move away from weekday children's programming.